crypDuck/minilaunch/README.md

 - Adjustable gas price threshold that can increase over time
 - Checks contract ETH balance before executing transactions
 - Configurable via environment variables
+- Optional use of a list of salts for minipool creation
+  - Allows for unique identification of minipools
+  - Supports multiple minipool creations with different salts
+- Dry-run mode for testing without executing actual transactions

 ## Installation and Setup